-No. Appearance Reason 1 Asymmetrical layer thickness, especially of the first layer. lopsided leveling Appearance 2 and 3 are visible simultaneously 2 Smearing of the extrusion and possibly clogging of the nozzle. instead of the print bed instead of being spread.
-Strands do not stick to the print bed but are being pulled away by • the print bed but are being pulled away by can be due to a wrong bed temperature also - better double-check 4 Extrusion of rounded, unjoined strands.
+No. Appearance Reason 1 Asymmetrical layer thickness, especially of the first layer. lopsided leveling Appearance 2 and 3 are visible simultaneously 2 Smearing of the extrusion and possibly clogging of the nozzle. instead of being spread.
+Strands do not stick to the print bed but are being nulled away by • the print bed but are being pulled away by can be due to a wrong bed temperature also - better double-check 4 Extrusion of rounded, unjoined strands.
 Print bed and the nozzle are too far apart.